tuyen-cao/react-final-project/README.md

 # react-final-project
 final project for trainees at company: todolist

-Screenshot:
+screenshot:

 ![todolist wireframe](screenshot.png "todolist wireframe")

 ## step 1: redux
 using react + redux to build a todo list application. the user can:
+- add new todo:
-- input a new content, click the 'Add' button to insert a todo
+  input a new content, click the 'Add' button to insert a todo
-- toggle a todo: completed (true/false)
+- toggle a todo:
+  click on a todo item to toggle its status: completed
+  - completed = true: ~~display text with a line through~~
+  - completed = false: display normal text
 - filter the todo list
   - all: get all the list
   - completed: get only completed todos